cyberguy-il/Azure101CTF/CTF16_Privilege_Esclation_Via_App_Registration/README.md

-# Azure 101 CTF Lab: DemoFlow
+# Azure 101 CTF Lab: Privilege Esclation Via App Registation

 Welcome to the **Azure 101 CTF Lab**!
 This repository provides a hands-on Capture The Flag (CTF) scenario for learning Azure Active Directory, Service Principals, RBAC, and secure storage access using Terraform and PowerShell.